yupgup/jonitrythall.com/_posts/2024-02-01-breakfast-letters-take-two.markdown

 description: 'Welcoming back a beloved writing project to write alongside friends.'
 featured_image: '/content/2024/02/bfast.png'
 ---
+<mark style="background: #E4E3FC;">May 2024 update: I enjoyed this project a lot and hope to do it again soon.
+My posts were very personal and candid.
+While it was an important exercise that I gained some genuine connections through, I've decided to take the custom site down after some months have passed.
+I appreciate you reading along while it was up!</mark>

 Months ago, at Wiggle Work, we were inspired by [Sarah Gebauer’s](https://www.sarahgebauer.com/) months-long daily blog publishing.
 So impressed and energized by this work that we decided in a whiteboard session it might be fun to attempt this ourselves.
 We planned in January and aimed for a February kickoff.
 And so, happy February, and welcome to the Wiggle Work Winter Writing Workshop.

 <hr />